Earth Seeker: Setting

 The Earth Life Restoration Program fertilized, and artificially birthed frozen and preserved egg cells, producing new human life, though few men exist.
 This group, the "Earthsiders", is working to collect Earth's artifacts under Grand Elder Rosa's supervision.

 At the beginning it was thought that creatures known as "Guardians" may be native inhabitants of the planet, but they were actually created by the Earth Life Restoration Program.
-While communication with the them through language is cut off, by offering them their favorite sake they will accompany the player on their adventures.
+While communication with them through language is cut off, by offering them their favorite sake they will accompany the player on their adventures.

 Monsters were born from the Earth Life Restoration Program.
 Due to the computers running the program initially sending out fragmented information, giant insects with railguns mounted to them, fusions of shrimp and stag beetles with vacuum cleaners, and other misconfigured life forms were created.
 They are gathering and guarding Earth's artifacts.

 Development

 The game was released on the Nintendo Wii on June 23, 2011 by Kadokawa Shoten (whose game divisions have since merged into Kadokawa Games)with a CERO A age rating.
 The game was written and produced by Enter Brain, and developed by Craft and Meister.
 The game's lead designer, Noritaka Funamizu, previously worked on games such as Street Fighter II and Monster Hunter.
 It was originally scheduled to be on released April 7, 2011.
 Despite companies like XSEED and Aksys, and Aksys employee Ben Batemen expressing interest, the game was never officially localized outside of Japan.
 However an English fan translation was released in February 2020 by Brand Newman and their team.
 Furthermore, an English speaking Facebook group called "Seek for the Earth - Earth Seeker Support" was formed to spread awareness about the game.